-- The designer shall not use a fire flow greater than those listed in Table 2-1 to design their onsite fire protection systems. - 2.
-Subdivisions and main extensions may utilize hydraulic information from water model as provided by the Village. - 3.
-Actual required fire flows shall be determined for all new developments.
+- 1. The designer will not use a fire flow greater than those listed in Table 2-1 to design their onsite fire protection systems. - 2.
+Subdivisions and main extensions may utilize hydraulic information from water model as provided by the Village. - Actual required fire flows must be determined for all new developments.